Homepage Icon

 Connecticut Estate Planning Drafting Software

 Connecticut is one of few states with both an estate tax and a gift tax.
-The estate tax exemption matches the federal exemption at $13.61 million for 2024.
+The estate tax exemption matches the federal exemption ($13.99 million for 2025; $15 million for 2026, indexed annually for inflation thereafter — verify current amount, as the figure is subject to change based on federal law).
 Estate planning in Connecticut requires careful consideration of both taxes and coordination with federal planning strategies.

 Quick Facts